 12th.: Choosing the Apostles

-The writer of the Gospel of Luke tells us,
+From the writer of the Gospel of Luke we learn,

 and continued all night in prayer to God.
 And when it was day, he called unto him his